-In preschool, observation is the favoured means of evaluation.
+In preschool, observation is the favored means of evaluation.
 Here you’ll find the what, when and how to observe as well as report card inserts that take into account the requirements of preschool education reporting.

 Evaluation and reporting on competency development